 Long after the red engines replaced horse-drawn wagons, the Dalmatian remains a recognizable tradition in fire stations across the country.
-They serve as firehouse mascots, educate the public about fire safety and represent past fire pups in honor of their heroism.
+These energetic firehouse mascots serve to educate the public about fire safety.
+They also represent past fire pups in honor of their heroism.

 HOW TO OBSERVE NATIONAL FIRE PUP DAY

 Learn more about fire pup history.
 Visit rover.com to learn more.
 Use #NationalFirePupDay to post on social media.

 National Day Calendar® continues researching the origin of this fire-fighting heritage day.

 Q. What other kinds of jobs can dogs do?

 A. A working dog is nothing new.
 Dogs have been aiding humans for centuries.
 Some of their first jobs were aiding humans in hunting and war.
 In the modern world, dogs still play vital roles in society.

 - Search and Rescue – Those canine ears and noses detect the scent of a missing person and hear sounds human ears can’t.
 Their ability to find a missing person is invaluable to search teams.